First-order convergence for $321$-avoiding permutations: Preliminaries

-Let us give a concrete class of examples for the compact set in the theorem, which we will make use of later.
+If $T(K)\subseteq K$ for some non-empty, compact and convex $K \subseteq \Delta^{V}$, then there exists a unique $w^* \in K$ such that $\lim_{n \rightarrow \infty} T^n(w_0) =w^*$ for all $w_0 \in \Delta^V.$ \end{lemma} The existence follows from Schauder's fixed point theorem \cite[Theorem 2.A]{Z11}, while uniqueness follows from strong connectedness \cite[Theorem 12.2.6]{D07}. \\ We next give a concrete class of examples for the compact set in the lemma, which we will use later.
 Let $\cal{B}_1$ be a Banach space of sequences with $l^1$ norm, of which $\Delta^V$ is an example.
-The compact sets of $\cal{B}_1$ are described in Theorem 44.2 of \cite{T67} as the sets which are closed, bounded and \textit{equismall at infinity}.
-The last property is defined as: \begin{definition} A subset $K$ of $\cal{B}_1$ is equismall at infinity if for every $\varepsilon,$ there exists $N(\varepsilon)$ such that
+The compact sets of $\cal{B}_1$ are described in Theorem 44.2 of \cite{T67} as the sets which are closed, bounded, and \textit{equismall at infinity}.